HaniShakrah/Used_Car_Search/README.md

 Figure 1 plots all the observations by price and mileage.
 Figure 2 shows the effect of year on price and mileage.
 Figure 3 shows the lowest 15 mileages and prices, respectively, for both Honda and Toyota.

+Figures are produced from data from 5/15/23, but can be tweaked and duplicated for different datasets.